wp-plugins/wp-cms-post-control/readme.txt

 **Post Control** from <a href="http://wp-cms.com/">WordPress CMS Modifications</a> gives you complete control over your write options **for every user level/role**.
 It not only allows you to hides unwanted items like custom fields, trackbacks, revisions etc. but also gives you a whole lot more control over how WordPress deals with creating content.

 Simplify the and customise the write post and page areas of WordPress and just show the controls you need.
-Great for de-cluttering - do you really need those pingback and trackback options... now you can decide what users can see and use!
+Great for de-cluttering - do you really need those pingback and trackback options... now you can decide what level of users can see and use!

 You can also disable autosaves, revisions and disable the Flash uploader.

-NEW - Control how many revisions are saved when you are amending your content - stops your database getting clogged up!
+**NEW** - Control how many revisions are saved when you are amending your content - stops your database getting clogged up!

-**New to version 2** is the ability to hide different items for each user role - administrator, editor, author and even contributor.

-You can control the display of the following post options for each role level:
+You can control the display of the following post options for each role level (administrator, editor, author and contributor):

 * Post Tags
 * Post Categories